What is atomic force microscopy (AFM)?

 This calibration is for the detector sensitivity in order to convert volts measured on the photodetector to nanometers of motion.
-This calibration is performed by collecting a force curve on an "infinitely stiff" surface such as sapphire.
+The calibration is performed by measuring a force curve on an "infinitely stiff" surface such as sapphire.
 The "infinitely stiff" surface is chosen relative to the cantilever such that the cantilever does not indent into the sample during the force curve measurement.
-Once the force curve is collected of photodetector signal vs. piezo movement, as shown below, the slope of the repulsive portion of the wall is then calculated and this is the deflection sensitivity.
+Once the force curve is collected of photodetector signal vs. piezo movement, as shown below, the slope of the repulsive portion of the wall is then calculated.
+This is the deflection sensitivity.

 Note that on the Nanosurf Flex-ANA instrument and cantilever calibration options of other product lines this detector sensitivity calibration is automated, where multiple curves are collected and the average detector sensitivity value is calculated.